the-user-created/RainVu/README.md

   and patterns.
 * **Helps you analyze the past:** Dive deep into historical data with monthly breakdowns, seasonal pattern analysis, and year-over-year comparisons.
-* **Puts you in control:** Manage your rain gauges, export your data for external use, and set up custom notifications to stay on top of your data logging.
+* **Puts you in control:** Manage your rain gauges, export your data for external use, and import previous records.

 Our mission is to empower you with the tools to transform raw rainfall data into actionable intelligence, turning guesswork into data-driven strategy.